Srilakshmi184/Enumeration/README.md

 select any username in the first column of the above file and check the same

 <img width="756" height="359" alt="image" src="https://github.com/user-attachments/assets/0ac5437b-55de-46fc-9448-152da0154518" />

+This image shows the output of the smtp-user-enum tool, which is used to check if a specific username (in this case, "root") exists on a mail server.
+The scan used the VRFY method against the IP 23.36.53.10 but returned 0 results, meaning the server either doesn't have that user or has disabled that specific enumeration method for security.

 # Telnet for smtp enumeration